Search by Keyword

 And yet another story regarding the phrase "Norwegian Wood" surfaced in a story recounted by Lindy Ness, old time friend of Lennon during the Cavern days of 1962.
 When she had returned from a trip to Norway, she presented John with a gag gift in the bandroom of the Cavern on August 24th, 1962; a wooden troll with trousers around his ankles, sitting on a toilet.
 Lindy relates that he "looked at it and said, 'What's this, Norwegian wood?'"
 Lindy and George's girlfriend at the time, Marie Guirron, remembered this odd phrase that John had used and, when the 'Rubber Soul' album was released three years later, Marie was certain that John had Lindy in mind.
 This event, as detailed in Mark Lewisohn's book "Tune In," had never been verified by John.

-Paul McCartney, the song’s co-lyricist, explains: “She makes him sleep in the bath and then finally in the last verse I had this idea to set the Norwegian wood on fire as revenge, so we did it very tongue in cheek.
+Paul McCartney, this song’s co-composer, explains: “She makes him sleep in the bath and then finally in the last verse I had this idea to set the Norwegian wood on fire as revenge, so we did it very tongue in cheek.
 She led him on, then said, ‘You’d better sleep in the bath.’
 In our world the guy had to have some sort of revenge.
 It could have meant I lit a fire to keep myself warm, and wasn’t the décor of her house wonderful?
 But it didn’t, it meant I burned the f**king place down as an act of revenge, and then we left it there and went into the instrumental.”
 There you go!

 As far as the melody and who wrote what, Paul helps us to round out these details as well.
 “It’s in waltz tempo, 3/4 time, it’s a quirky song, like an Irish folk song; John liked that, we liked that...It’s 60-40 to John because it’s John’s idea and John’s tune.
 But I filled out lyrically and had the idea to set the place on fire, so I take some sort of credit.
 And the middle was mine, those middle eights, John never had his middle eights.”
 Therefore, the melody of the songs’ bridge (“she asked me to stay…”), which they usually referred to as “middle eights,” was written by Paul while the rest of the melody appears to be from John.